talonhub/community/README.md

 • programming.talon - function, loop commands, etc

-• {your-language-here}.talon - for implementation of the actions for the above, and any language-specific stuff
+• {your-language-here}.talon - for implementation of the actioIans for the above, and any language-specific stuff

 ## File Manager commands